 Struck by Objects

-Why Do Construction Accidents Happen in New York City?
+Why Do Construction Site Accidents Happen?

+Fatality investigations by OSHA reveal that there’s typically one “serious safety violation” cited in more than 90 percent of New York City cases.
 Willful violations – where an employer knew about the issue but didn’t take action to fix it – were present in 12 percent of all OSHA fatal NYC construction accident investigations.
-As a result, some of the most common causes of construction accidents and construction site injuries in New York City include:
+As a result, some of the most common causes of construction accidents and site injuries in New York City were due to the following: